 Helping more students complete college credentials is not enough to improve student outcomes and make them more equitable.
-To truly move the needle, colleges must extend their focus to include students’ transitions to the workplace.
+To truly move the needle, colleges must extend their focus to include students’ post-graduation success.
 This work involves considering:

-- How the credentials colleges award connect to employment opportunities in their region.
+- How the credentials colleges award connect to regional economic development needs.

 - How colleges can effectively prepare students for in-demand jobs and career advancement.